userguide-galaxea/Product_User_Guide/docs/Guide/A1/R1_Step_by_Step_Guide.md

 ### 3.5 The First Remote Self-Check
 <span style="color:red;">**Important: Before you do any actions on R1, you must complete R1 remote self-checks to ensure the safety.**</span>

-Perform the first remote self-check according to the following steps.
+Perform the first remote self-check based on the following steps.
 Please make sure:

 - R1 has pulled out of the box and all fixings are removed, **and**
 - R1 remains folded and does not have the robot arms installed.